 Summary of Advocacy services

-The staff of The Institute for Behavior Change include a Certified School Psychologist, six Licensed Professional Psychologists, and over 100 direct-service providers of behavioral support and mental health treatment to children and adolescents.
-Privately and as members of the Network for Behavior Change, the psychologists have presented professional testimony at Due Process Hearings, conducted hundreds of psychoeducational and psychodiagnostic evaluations of children of all ages, and have been carefully supervising the delivery of EPSDT funded “Behavioral Health Rehabilitation Services” (BHRS).
+The staff of The Institute for Behavior Change include a certified school psychologist and licensed professional psychologists, and over 100 direct-service providers of behavioral support and mental health treatment to children and adolescents.
+Privately and as members of the Network for Behavior Change, the psychologists have presented professional testimony at Due Process Hearings and have conducted hundreds of psychoeducational and psychodiagnostic evaluations of children of all ages.

 Additional information about advocacy and Case Management assistance provided by the Executive Director of the Institute for Behavior Change is available at www.OurCaseManager.pro